-Back in January 2016, we wondered about which hotels still charged for Wi-Fi, particularly since surveys from Trip Advisor (2013) and Hotels.com (2014) found free Wi-Fi high on the list of amenities that most guests want.
-More recently, Christopher Elliot, consumer advocate and journalist with a strong focus on travel included free Wi-Fi as an amenity that guests expect in an article he wrote in USA Today, Oct.
-2017.
+Back in January 2016, we wondered about which hotels still charged for Wi-Fi, particularly since surveys from TripAdvisor and Hotels.com found free Wi-Fi high on the list of amenities that most guests want.
+More recently, Christopher Elliot, consumer advocate and journalist with a strong focus on travel included free Wi-Fi as the top amenity that guests expect in an article he wrote in USA Today.

 Guests may expect free Wi-Fi, but they aren’t always getting it, particularly without hotel brand loyalty.
 In January 2016, the list of hold-outs ranged from a Motel 6 in Middleburg Heights, Ohio near Cleveland to the Ritz-Carlton New York at Central Park.
 Each of these hotels had a charge to connect into cyberspace.

 A few years later, not much has changed in the “totally free without strings attached” Wi-Fi landscape.
 In many cases, the path to free Wi-Fi requires becoming a loyalty member of a hotel brand.
 The Ritz-Carlton New York at Central Park is one of those hotels.
 So are many of the others affiliated with Marriott, Hilton, Hyatt, or other corporate chains.

 Your rewards membership to Marriott hotels like the Marriott Cleveland Airport also gets you free basic internet, however, there’s a $5 charge for high speed.
 Non-rewards members pay $14.95 for basic and $19.95 for high-speed internet.